lakshmiy1507/SurpriseHousing/README.md

 ## Conclusions
 - The variables significant in predicting the price of a house are
-  - GrLivArea - Demand increases with years
+  - GrLivArea - Above grade (ground) living area square feet
-  - OverallQual - With increase in Temparature, the demand increases.
+  - OverallQual - Rates the overall material and finish of the house
-  - GarageCars  - During snow, demand is less, where as clear weather has high demand
+  - OverallCond  - Rates the overall condition of the house
+- R2 square for train dataset for Lasso is 0.904685 where as for test dataset is 0.888776
-- R2 square for train dataset is 0.841 where as for test dataset is 0.805
+- R2 square for train dataset for Lasso is 0.905288 where as for test dataset is 0.888057
-- Residuals follow a normal distribution with mean centered around zero.
+- Optimal alpha value for Lasso is 0.0001 and Ridge is 0.5

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->